Llangynidr village

 History

-Formerly part of the manor of Tretower, Llangynidr village was granted to Sir William Herbert in 1442, which I know thanks to wikipedia.
-One of my relatives, Dorothea Watkins, also wrote a book on the history of the village, which is called Shadows in the Landscape, available from Amazon (or in my case, my Dad’s bookcase.
-Thank you Dad!).
+Formerly part of the manor of Tretower, Llangynidr village was granted to Sir William Herbert in 1442, (thanks wikipedia).
+One of my relatives, Dorothea Watkins, also wrote a book on the history of the village, which is called Shadows in the Landscape, available from Amazon (or in my case, formerly my Dad’s bookcase, now at the cottage).

 To give you more of a flavour of the place, here’s an excerpt from the Crickhowell and district official guide to Llangynidr (published in 1961 and costing 1/6!).